opcr-io/opcr-website/docs/cli/images.md

 policy images
 ```

-You can also list remote images with the `--remote` flag.
+## Options

+`-r, --remote`: list images stored in a remote registry

+`-e, --show-empty`: show policies with no images

 ## Example